FunkeGoodVibe/TenacityiOS/README.md

 To view the inital brief : https://bit.ly/2MrxyrR  |  https://bit.ly/2nTn8CC

-Please note, this project (Kanban board + code commits) were completed on a different github account.
+Please note, this project (including the Kanban board + code commits) were completed on a different github account.

 ----